clasanch/freecodecamp-exercises-demo/README.md

       unique elements from both sets without duplicates with 100% test coverage
 - [x] **Create and Add to Sets in ES6** - Native ES6 Set usage demonstration with automatic duplicate handling and simple add() method with 100% test coverage
+- [x] **Use .has and .size on an ES6 Set** - Demonstrates native ES6 Set methods for value checking and size retrieval with O(1) performance and 100% test coverage

 #### Interactive Examples